Preventing Unintentional Weight Loss

 .
 Usual Body Wt

-Keep in mind, that you do not need to wait to hit these numbers to begin intervention.
+Keep in mind, you do not need to wait to hit these numbers to begin intervention.
 Some older adults will never lose weight at such a rapid rate, but their weight loss can still be an issue.

 Gradual unintended weight loss over time is known as “insidious weight loss”.
 This can be where an older adult loses only 1-2 pounds per month, but for a continued period of time.
 Insidious weight loss can be just as important as rapid.
 But sometimes it can be trickier to detect since the weight loss is so gradual.